wagabooga/OmniFood/README.md

 # OmniFood

-Omnifood is an AI-powered food subscription that will make you eat healthy again, 365 days per year.
+Omnifood is a food subscription that will make you eat healthy again, 365 days per year.
 It's tailored to your personal tastes and nutritional needs.

 ## Preview